GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 GOOGLE_APPLICATION_CREDENTIALS=${KEY_PATH}  python load_docs.py -d gs://ek-test-docwh-01 -n UM_Guidelines
 ```

-### Generate draft document schema using DocAi output
+### Generate draft document schema using DocAi output of the CDE Processor
-Using sample document and DocAi output, following command will dump a draft document schema with properties.
+Using sample document and CDE Processor  output, following command will dump a draft document schema with properties.
-This schema should be manually verified for the correctness of property types and then uploaded to document WH.
+This schema should be manually verified for the correctness of property types and then uploaded to document WH in the following step below.
 > NB! `PATH_TO_PDF` must be inside the DATA_PROJECT_ID

 ```shell